Keg and Brew

-Since the area's gentrification in the '80s, it's no secret Surry Hills is a little bit cool.
-So when the old KB Hotel closed its doors on Foveaux Street earlier this year, we're certain locals were wondering, just what will emerge?
+Since the area's gentrification in the 80s, it's no secret Surry Hills is a little bit cool.
+So when the old KB Hotel closed its doors on Foveaux Street in 2014, locals were wondering, just what will emerge?
 The answer: Keg & Brew, a "Southern American haven of bourbon, beer and bites" bringing back an old-school pub vibe and filling your schooner with something a little bit different and a little bit delicious.

 While the South American thing isn't new, this pub's had a fun revamp.
 Previous frequenters of the KB (as well as sports lovers) will be pleased to know there's still a huge TV hanging on the wall, but we can forgive this blaring eyesore for two reasons: One, Keg & Brew stays true to its theme elsewhere: the large central bar is clad with furry cowhide and the back wall houses two gigantic stuffed animal heads with the odd portrait of Dolly Parton thrown in for good measure.
 And two, as we're assured by licensee Simon 'Wombat' Kraegen (ex-Dove & Olive), these guys don't want to drive away the original crowd.
 It's their goal not to be "wanky", especially when it comes to their booze collection, and to be honest we could all do with a little bit less wank in our lives.